Conveuropean logo

 Zurich view from Uetliberg

-The distribution of the holidays in Switzerland is particular, since most of them are clustered in May and there are not so many in the remaining months of the year.
-Anyway, last Monday I wanted to enjoy the last holiday this month so I head south to Zurich to meet a German friend.
-She proposed to go up to Uetliberg by train and it was a very good idea.
-This mountain offers an impressive panoramic view of Zurich and its lake as you can observe in this picture.
-It takes around 20 minutes to go there and the trip is totally worth it.
+The distribution of the holidays in Switzerland is peculiar, since most of them are clustered in May and there are not so many in the remaining months of the year.
+Anyway, last Monday I wanted to enjoy the last holiday this month, so I headed south to Zurich to meet a German friend.
+She proposed to go up to Uetliberg by train, and it was a very good idea.
+This mountain offers an impressive panoramic view of Zurich and its lake, as you can observe in this picture.
+It takes around 20 minutes to go there, and the trip is totally worth it.
 Highly recommended if you pass by Zurich.

 Next page